Preparing for School

 Even if your child has already been in some sort of program, even kindergarten, the start of a new school year is challenging.
 WebMD offers a to-do list to help make the transition much easier:

 - Call your child’s school or check the school’s web site to prepare for enrolling your child.
-You may need proof of residence or vaccination records.
+You may need proof of residence or vaccination records, and may be asked for recent hearing and vision test results.

 - Schedule a visit with the doctor's office for a flu vaccine and other vaccinations that are required.